Toronto professional photo retouching

 How does it work?

-1: Email your picture and a description of what you want done.
+1: Send your digital photo(s) and a description of what you want done.
 I work only with digital files.
 You can send your files by email, WeTransfer, Dropbox, or any other similar service.

-3: You will receive a watermarked proof of the finished photo.
+3: You will receive a watermarked proof of the retouched photo(s).

 4: If the retouching meets your needs, I'll send an invoice.
-After you've paid by credit card or Interac e-transfer, you will receive the finished photo.
+After you've paid by credit card or Interac e-transfer, you will receive the finished photo(s).

 If the retouching doesn't meet your needs, I can do one revision or you can cancel the work without any cost to you.